davy7125/polyphone/en/manual/soundfont-editor/toolbar.md

 * **Record**\
   Start a new record if the acquisition is off.
-  It is possible here to specify the file name in which the audio signal is to be recorded.
+  It is possible here to specify the name of the file that will contain the recorded audio signal.
 * **Stop**\
   Stop the current acquisition.